Here’s the thing about user research. It’s incredibly important, but it doesn’t have to be that hard.

 Don’t let your research die in the session itself.
 Again, don’t over-complicate this if time is not a luxury you have.

-You don’t need to read this full Field Guide to get started, and many of you out there might be seasoned pros just looking to brush up on a couple topics, hence “Field Guide.”
-You can sign up for the modules that suit your needs.
-You can sign up for the full experience.
-And of course you’re free to browse.
+But you don’t need to read the full Field Guide to get started, and many of you out there might be seasoned pros just looking to brush up on a couple topics (hence “Field Guide”).
+Each chapter is designed to stand on its own, so you can also skip around to the chapters that are relevant to you.